dqops/dqo/docs/data-sources/single-store.md

+---
+title: How to activate data observability for SingleStoreDB
+---
-# SingleStoreDB
+# How to activate data observability for SingleStoreDB
-Read this guide to learn how to connect DQOps to SingleStoreDB from the UI, command-line interface, or directly in YAML files.
-All parameters are documented.
+Read this guide to learn how to connect DQOps to SingleStoreDB from the UI, command-line interface, or directly in YAML files, and activate monitoring.

 ## Overview